ovh/docs/pages/cloud/storage/highperf-create-container/guide.en-gb.md

 ### Where to find the Endpoint URL of a bucket

-Click on the name of your bucket to view details and contents:
+Click on the name of your bucket to view its details and content:

 ![Bucket details](images/highperf-create-container-20220928091433895.png)